 How do I source the ingredients in this recipe?

 The ingredients in this Potting Mix Guide are easily available at most hardware stores, nurseries, horticultural supply/produce stores and on Amazon.
+This Guide has been designed so you can succeed by following principles.
+You will also receive bonus tips and a shopping list helping you source ingredients if you don’t already have them.
 Even if you can’t find one ingredient, it’s not a problem, because by using the comparison chart in this Guide, you can still make a high quality potting mix.
-This Guide has been designed so you can succeed by following principles.

 The comparison chart lists 10 commonly available ingredients that perform a wide variety of roles to help you make the best choice for your location and budget.
 So this makes it easy for you to substitute with another ingredient that will do a similar job.
 This chart also enables you to confidently adjust the soil mix, so you can make up a variety of different potting mixes, and know they will work.
-You can download a helpful DIY Potting Mix Ingredients Shopping List here.
 If you still need help after purchasing your Guide, simply email me and I’ll assist you in sourcing the ingredients personally.

 I usually buy a bagged potting mix.
 Can I improve it by using this Potting Mix Recipe?

 Absolutely!
 If you find it convenient to start with a commercially available potting mix, you can always improve the characteristics of this mix.
-So, for example, you can increase the moisture and nutrient-holding capacity of your regular potting mix, by adding some or all the suggested ingredients in this recipe that perform those roles.
-This will be very useful to stop your bagged mix becoming hydrophobic (repelling water) and it will also reduce the frequency you need to fertilise.
+So, for example, you can increase the moisture and nutrient-holding capacity of your regular potting mix.
+Use the Guide to add some or all the suggested ingredients in this recipe that perform those roles.
+This will be very useful to stop your bagged mix becoming hydrophobic (repelling water).
+It can also reduce the frequency you need to fertilise.
 If your regular potting mix does not contain slow-release nutrients, you can use the recipe to guide you what to add to feed your plants over time.

 I have another question not answered here.
 Can you help?